PerryXie123/Fibonacci-GCD-Computer/README.md

     2. Input another number under 46 for which the number of Fibonacci numbers should be summed.

 Program Example:
-    Enter the first number (less than 46): 7
+    Enter an integer between 0 and 46: 7
-    Enter the second number (less than 46): 4
+    Enter another integer between 0 and 46: 4
     Output:
         The sum of the first 7 Fibonacci numbers is: 20 The sum of the first 4 Fibonacci numbers is: 4